Breaking Bad Habits -

 Get support from others, especially other people who want to make changes in their lives and read about people who have been successful in breaking bad habits.
 Affirm that, no matter what, you will not backslide into your old bad habit patterns.

 Now, you are armed with a 5-step process for breaking any bad habit or other condition that requires changing.
 If you have an addiction to something such as alcohol, these steps alone may not be enough.
-You may require additional professional help or a support group, but for most cases this 5-step process will do the trick!
+You may require additional professional help for addicts or a support group, but for most cases this 5-step process will do the trick!

 T. McDonald is a lifelong student of inner growth and a writer.
 She edits Diabetes Guide where you will find information on the glycemic index diet, weight loss, diets, managing diabetes, alternative sweeteners, breast cancer bracelets, how to prevent breast cancer and much more.